How to stop telemarketing calls

 - 89% of Australians are receiving unsolicited calls.

-OK, so back to how you can stop telemarketing calls once and for all.
+Most people hate them so let’s look at how you can stop telemarketing calls once and for all.

 This is how you can stop telemarketing calls